-What Is Photonics? ( + How to Start a Career In It)
+What is Photonics? ( + How to Start a Career in it)

 Creating light-based energy systems

-Photonics experimentalist: Photonics experimentalists focus primarily on hands-on lab work.
-They work with the design and engineering teams to optimise products, automate workflows, and engage in proof-of-concept experimentation.

-Like photonics engineering, optical engineering is a specialised branch of physics and engineering.
-Optical engineers use optics and engineering concepts to determine how light can be used to build devices.
-The similarities between optics and photonics create significant overlap between the respective fields.
-Accordingly, someone interested in starting a career in photonics may also discover the proper role for them in optical engineering.

-Many photonics engineers begin their careers with a degree in electrical engineering, physics, mathematics, or a related field.
-Examples of degrees for aspiring photonics engineers include a Bachelor of Science in Engineering Physics or a Master of Science in Electrical Engineering.
-If you already have a bachelor's degree in mathematics or physics, you can pursue a Master of Science in photonics or physics.
-You can increase your knowledge and job opportunities from there by pursuing an MTech, MPhil, or PhD in photonics.
+To get a job as a photonics engineer, you must have at least a post-secondary degree, typically in electrical engineering, physics, or a related field.
+Degree subjects for aspiring photonics engineers include a Bachelor of Science in Engineering Physics or a Master of Science in Electrical Engineering.
+If you plan to pursue a career as a researcher or university professor, you’ll generally need a doctoral degree in engineering or a scientific field.

 The checklist below includes both technical and workplace skills.
 Consider using it to identify areas of focus for building your photonics expertise.

-Another way to demonstrate expertise to employers is by staying current with industry trends and technologies.
-You can follow industry leaders on social media or subscribe to relevant YouTube channels and blogs.
-In photonics, you might check the Institute of Electrical and Electronics Engineers (IEEE) Photonics Society website for upcoming conferences.
-You can also keep up with the latest advancements in the photonics community with SPIE, the International Society for Optics and Photonics.

-Whether you’re ready to take the next step toward a career in photonics or want to learn more, you can start now.
-Enroll in an online course like Quantum Optics I: Single Photons today.
+Whether you’re ready to take the next step toward a career in photonics or just want to learn more, you can start now.
+Enrol in an online course like Quantum Optics I: Single Photons today.

 Editorial Team